 Occasionally, during installation, the Mister and/or Violet Flow Controller may become clogged with debris.
 Use a small paper clip or needle, to unclog the Mister's orifice.
 To clean the Violet Flow Controller simply twist the two halves apart and clean it (be careful not to lose the diaphragm), and then rejoin the two halves.
 You may also experience clogging if you have hard or dirty water.
 In this case, the cleaning procedures are the same.
-However, to prevent future clogging, use the Mister Landscaper screen filter (MLFF-41) or the (MLFF-150).
+However, to prevent future clogging, use the Mister Landscaper screen filter (MLFF-41).

 If you are not using a pressure regulator, then your water pressure could be to high and has damaged the blue disc (diaphragm) inside the Violet Flow Controller.
 For this, just remove the disc and close the Flow Controller and use without the disc.